-- This schedule contains information to help the reader assess the Court's most significant own source revenues, court administrative assessments and service charges. - As this is the first year the Court has reported standalone financial statements, currently one year of data is presented.
+- This schedule contains information to help the reader assess the Court's most significant own source revenues, court administrative assessments and service charges. - As 2023 is the first year the Court has reported standalone financial statements, currently two years of data is presented.
 Until ten years of data is available, the Court will only report the years that are available.